Marohn-Group/mrfmsim-marohn/README.rst

-MrfmSim-Marohn
+mrfmsim-marohn
 ==============

 |GitHub version| |Unit tests| |DOI|

-The MrfmSim-Marohn package can be used as a standalone or used as a plugin for the `MrfmSim package <https://github.com/Marohn-Group/mrfmsim>`__ and the `documentation <https://github.com/Marohn-Group/mrfmsim-docs>`__.
+The mrfmsim-marohn package can be used as a standalone or used as a plugin for the `mrfmsim package <https://github.com/Marohn-Group/mrfmsim>`__ and the `documentation <https://github.com/Marohn-Group/mrfmsim-docs>`__.

 This package contains tools to simulate signals in a Magnetic Resonance Force